-You will receive a follow up appointment in the Fracture Clinic to see a specialist approximately 6 weeks after your injury.
-Contact us if you have not received your appointment letter within one 1 week.
+You will receive a follow up appointment in the Fracture Clinic to see a specialist likely 6 weeks after your injury.
+Contact us if you have not received your appointment letter within one week.

-Any questions:

-If you are concerned about your symptoms, are unable to follow this rehabilitation plan or have pain other than at the site of your injury please contact the Virtual Fracture Clinic.
+Any questions: If you are concerned about your symptoms, are unable to follow this rehabilitation plan or have pain other than at the site of your injury please contact the Virtual Fracture Clinic.

 Remember to wear your boot whenever standing and walking.
-You should only put weight through your heel.
+You should only rest your foot on the floor lightly.
 You can remove the boot when resting, at night and to wash and dress.
 Wear a long sock in your boot.
 You will be told when to stop wearing the boot at your follow up appointment.